 Los Angeles Angels 2004-2009

 The Angels had a period of success that might go unnoticed in the grand scheme and compared to some of the more traditional markets, but this team averaged 94.5 wins between 2003 and 2008.
-Their upset victory over the Yankees in the 2002 ALDS and eventual birth in the World Series meant they would be the first AL team since 1997 not named the Yankees to be in the World Series.
+Their upset victory over the Yankees in the 2002 ALDS and an eventual berth in the World Series meant they would be the first AL team since 1997 not named the Yankees to participate in the Fall Classic.

 Owner Artie Moreno has constantly spared no cost in pursuit for a World Series, shelling the big dollars through the years, and attempted even bigger at some of the megastars he wasn't able to woo to the Big A. A year after the Angels 2002 title, he bought the team in 2003 and immediately set to work on building a winner.
 Payroll has increased nearly every year since Moreno assumed ownership, placing the Angles inside the top 10 of payroll since 2003, but also more closely competing over the city with the Dodgers, with fan support hovering routinely inside and around the top five mark, even overtaking the Dodgers in 2011.